influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

     07c62z721z2ca000        sensor                  humidity        field           float              a7d5558b880a95da
     ```

-2. In your text editor or terminal, append new columns to the schema file.
+2. In your text editor or terminal, [create](#create-a-bucket-schema) or edit the schema columns file and append new columns.
 The following example appends column `CO2` to the original *sensor.ndjson* schema file:

     ```sh
     # sensor.ndjson